DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/05 UI Widgets/20 Data Validation/70 Conditional Validation.md

 ---
 ##### Angular

-Refer to the following article to learn more about conditional rendering: <a href="https://angular.io/guide/built-in-directives#adding-or-removing-an-element-with-ngif" target="_blank">Adding or removing an element with NgIf</a>.
+Refer to the following article for more information about conditional rendering: <a href="https://angular.io/guide/built-in-directives#adding-or-removing-an-element-with-ngif" target="_blank">Adding or removing an element with NgIf</a>.

     <!-- tab: app.component.html -->
     <dx-text-box>